Mexico’s supreme court orders domestic workers formalized

-MEXICO CITY (AP) — Mexico’s Supreme Court has declared unconstitutional the optional nature of enrolling domestic workers in the social security system and given the government three years to build a system making it mandatory.
+MEXICO CITY (AP) — Mexico’s Supreme Court on Wednesday declared unconstitutional the optional nature of enrolling domestic workers in the social security system and given the government three years to build a system making it mandatory.

 It would be a dramatic change for Mexico’s more than 2 million housekeepers, gardeners, cooks and drivers.
 The change would not only mean employers pay into the country’s social security system, but the workers would gain access to Mexico’s public health system.